Welcome to our Self-Guided Tour! Below you will find a map of the AHCF property to guide yourself with.

-The Albion Hills Community Farm includes a community garden, a market garden, a perennial garden, a pollinator garden, a learning garden, backyard chicken demonstration sites and an apiary (bee yard).
+The Albion Hills Community Farm includes an allotment garden, a market garden, a perennial garden, a pollinator garden, a learning garden, backyard chicken demonstration sites and an apiary (bee yard).
 We provide local food with a focus on organic practices, education, and community partnerships.
 We are a non-profit organization that depends heavily on volunteers, donations and partnerships.

 – Etobicoke Outdoor Education Centre